Yomguithereal/baobab-react/docs/higher-order.md

   // Adding a color on click
   handleClick() {

-    // Actions bound to the tree are available through `props.actions` this.props.actions.add(this.state.inputColor);
+    // A dispatcher is available through `props.dispatch` Actions bound to the tree are available through `props.actions` this.props.dispatch(
+      actions.addColor,
+      this.state.inputColor
+    );

     // Resetting the input
     this.setState({inputColor: null});